Paul served in the U.S. Navy from 1967-1971. He was stationed in Illinois, California, Texas, and on bases in Taiwan, Japan, and Maryland.

 How can I forget the serious trouble we almost got into after setting foot into a go-go bar in Juarez!
 It all came about when Ranch refused to pay extra money for ladies' drinks.
 As soon as we heard the switchblades open, we both ran for our lives out of the bar!

 Our bus ride from Juarez to Chihuahua 3-4 hours south of the border was extremely interesting.
 The poverty that I saw in Juarez and Chihuahua opened my eyes.
-In Chihuahua, we ate in a cantina and had some great enchiladas with a beer for no more than a dollar.
+We ate in a cantina in Chihuahua and had some great enchiladas with a beer for no more than a dollar.
 It was eerie riding that dark old bus through the desert and then suddenly seeing the lights on the horizon as we approached Juarez.

 After arriving at Goodfellow Air Force Base in San Angelo three days later, we still had a week to wait before our security class began.
 Navy personnel on the base made sure we kept busy by serving as a color guard for a Navy veteran's funeral.
 We also all gave blood one day and spend two or three days on KP duty.

 During the last week in July of 1968, my 12-week security class started.
 I had to go through this security class because I was being trained as a Communications Technician Interpretive Branch or CTI.
-What this meant was that I was going to be using my Chinese Mandarin training as a translator working with classified intelligence.
+This meant that I would be using my Chinese Mandarin training as a translator working with classified intelligence.
 To do this, I had to learn the basics of security and classified intelligence.

 I remember that on some weeks our class met from 0600 to 1200.
 In other weeks, we were in class from 1200 to 1800.
 On weekends, my classmates and I would either go bowling on the base or catch a movie at the Roxy Theater in San Angelo.
-On one or two occasions, we went to a real red neck country and western bar and dance hall called the Boots and Saddles.
+We went to a real red neck country and western bar and dance hall called the Boots and Saddles on one or two occasions.

 By the end of October, our security training class was over and I was excited to have two weeks of home leave before heading for my first overseas assignment.
 My overseas assignment experiences in Taiwan will be described in part two of this article.